Last Updated on

 6. Vaccinations are the best protection

 Many doctors recommend getting a flu booster shot when the monsoons are around.
+A single shot of typhoid vaccine and hepatitis A vaccine also helps from preventing water and foodborne infections like typhoid or hepatitis.
 If your child is yet to finish his schedule or has a low immunity than others, getting a booster vaccine can be quite beneficial.

 7. Carry safe and healthy food options along